xpdAcq/xpdAcq/docs/quickstart.rst

 OK, let's get started.

-Check your data collection environment is correctly set up
+Check your data collection terminal is correctly set up
 ----------------------------------------------------------

-1. You will do all your work in special IPython working environments.
+1. You will do all your work in special IPython terminals.
 These should already be open, you just need to find them.
-IPython environments start the line with something like ``In[49]:`` and ``Out[50]``, so you should see that in a terminal.
+IPython terminals start the line with something like ``In[49]:`` and ``Out[50]``, so you should see that in a terminal.
 Try typing ``show_env()``.
-If you see something like ``collection-17Q1.0`` or ``analysis-17Q1.1`` (the numbers will change with time) then you are good, you will use these environments to run your experiment and to visualize and analyze your data, respectively.
+If you see something like ``collection-17Q1.0`` or ``analysis-17Q1.1`` (the numbers will change with time) then you are good, you will use these terminals to run your experiment and to visualize and analyze your data, respectively.
 We recommend that you run ``collection`` on work-station 2 (the central computer, look for ``ws2`` in the title at the top of the terminal windows) and ``analysis`` on the ``ws3`` computer on the right.

-If you can't find the right environments, please ask the instrument scientist.
+If you can't find the right terminal, please ask the instrument scientist.
 This is important to make sure that there is a clean start for your experiment.
-However, if later in your experiment you ever have to restart your environments, then you type at the command line ``bsui`` for the collection environment.
+However, if later in your experiment you ever have to restart your terminals, then you type at the command line ``bsui`` for both the collection and analysis terminals.
-``bsui`` will create an analysis terminal in addition to starting the collection environment.

 2. Make sure that the software has been properly configured for your beamtime.
-In your ``collection-yyQn.x`` environment, type:
+In your ``collection-yyQn.x`` terminal, type:

 .. code-block:: python